MicrosoftDocs/dynamics-365-fraud-protection/content/ap-rulesandlists.md

 You can upload any number of lists to suit your specific business needs.
 After these lists are uploaded, you can use these lists within your rules to achieve the business results that you need.
 To upload a list, select the **lists** menu under Account protection.

-Each list that you upload comprises a collection of entities (a collection of data of one or more columns) that you have authored offline and want to screen for, such as high-risk countries.
+Each list that you upload includes a collection of entities (a collection of data of one or more columns) that you have authored offline and want to screen for, such as high-risk countries.
 After you upload a list, you can give it a meaningful name and reference it in any rule.

 An example of list usage will be decision based on whether payload data is in or not in a list.

-Common operation associated with the list are:
+Common operations associated with the list are:
 - **New list**: upload a new file (.csv with headers) that has been created offline.
 - **Download**: save a list as a file to local machine.
 - **Edit**: update an existing list (by updating the list offline).